haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 Note the value for the cluster you selected.

 You can repeat this procedure for the various clusters and try to find out which solution best fits the map.
+In case you upload multiple models simultaneously, make sure to use the correct model number in the above commands (check the Model Panel window for this).

 <hr><hr>